elhouso/civmeridi.github.io/docs/government/ololtic-proposals.md

 **Proposal Failed:** 4 Ayes, 6 Nays, 4 Abstains

+## [Proposal] Restricted Areas Act

+Proposer: Husky, Seconded by: Arconis, Date: September 26th, 2023

+> Trespass law within Yoahtl is ill defined, and should have been updated a while ago, this is an attempt to rectify that.
+Keep in mind, this is a rough draft, so there is still some worked needed before it should be put to a vote.

+> 1. A Restricted Area (RA) is a space clearly delineated as not meant for public access.

+>     1.1 A space can be delineated as such by locking doors, or placing signs marking it as such

+>         1.1.1 An example of such a sign might be "Employees Only," or "No Trespassing"

+>     1.2 The owner of the area should take reasonable precautions to prevent outside access

+>         1.2.1 The owner of the area CAN'T purely rely on signage, there much be some physical barrier along side it

+> 2. Military Infrastructure by default is to be considered a Restricted Area

+>     2.1 The entry of an individual into such an area doesn't necessitate a trespassing charge, but may instead be used as an additional charge during court proceedings

+>     2.2 Only members of Yoahtl's Military/Government are to be allowed into these areas

+>         2.2.1 Fighters from an allied nation may enter with prior consent

+>         2.2.2 The Government may grant private citizens entry if deemed necessary

+> 3. The Yoahtl Government possess a monopoly on Restricted Areas marked as Pearl On Sight (POS)

+>     3.1 The Government may designate non-government property as POS in exceptional circumstances

+>     3.2 Those found within POS Restricted Areas should be pearled with extreme prejudice

+>         3.2.1 Only those with permission (See 2.2) are to be exempt from such pearlings

+**Proposal Withdrawn:** 10 Ayes, 2 Nays, 1 Abstain

 ## [Proposal] Torynado citizenship removal

 Proposer: Solitaire, Seconded by: Arconis, Date: October 14th, 2023